DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

     return $item)
 {% endhighlight %}

-Ok, let's try to translate this query into a more readable form:
+Ok, let's try to translate this query into a humanly readable form:

-First off, we use a *for loop* like explained before.
-This seperates the single TEI documents (`//tei:TEI`), that usually start with a TEI node from our whole data set (`collection('/db/data/tgrep')`).
+First off, we use a `for` loop like explained before.
+This seperates the single TEI documents (`//tei:TEI`) which usually start with a TEI node from our whole data set (`collection('/db/data/tgrep')`).
 We now operate on single documents until the loop finishes.
-Then we specify a condition for the documents we like to take into focus (where).
+Then we specify a condition for the documents we like to take into focus (the `where` part).
 We ...

-* select all documents where the genre information is "drama",
+* select all documents where the genre specification is "drama",
-* exclude all documents that contain a tei:div where the attribute subtype has a "work:no" value,
+* exclude all documents that contain a `tei:div` where the attribute subtype has a "work:no" value,
-* also exclude every document that contains at least a single tei:l and last not least,
+* also exclude every document that contains at least a single `tei:l` and, finally,
-* finally exclude all documents with at least a single paragraph.
+* exclude all documents with at least a single paragraph.

-For the exclusion, we are aware of the ancestor elements of the node, so we exclude documents only, if we find the `tei:div`, `tei:l` and `tei:p` inside `tei:text`.
-Finally, we prepare an output for every document that fits into the schema/matches our pattern: First the title information from the `teiHeader` (`tei:sourceDesc/tei:biblFull/tei:titleStmt/tei:title`) and the author information as well.
+Regarding the exclusion part, we are aware of the ancestor elements of the node, so we exclude documents only if we find the `tei:div`, `tei:l` and `tei:p` inside `tei:text`.
+Then we prepare an output for every document that fits into the schema/matches our pattern: First the title information from the `teiHeader` (`tei:sourceDesc/tei:biblFull/tei:titleStmt/tei:title`) and the author information as well.
 To get more than one result, one can seperate different outputs with a comma, but the brackets around the term are mandatory.
-If you forget these engine will leave the loop and ask why no `$item` variable was set for the second expression.
+If you forget them the engine will leave the loop and ask why no `$item` variable was set for the second expression.
 So we have to combine both queries inside the brackets.

-So, our repository contains 11 doublets.
-The output tells us that there are eleven items (presumably eleven items that refer to others and doublets for this reason):
+Now, our repository contains 11 doublets.
+The output tells us that there are 11 items (presumably 11 items that refer to others and doublets for this reason):

 * Arno Holz und Oskar Jerschke: Traumulus.
 Achtes bis zehntes Tausend, Dresden: Carl Reißner, 1909.Author in TG Rep: Jerschke, Oskar ([link](http://textgridrep.de/browse.html?id=textgrid:qmsf.0))
 * Carl Laufs: Pension Schöller.
 Nach einer Idee von W. Jacoby, elfte Auflage, Berlin: Eduard Bloch Theaterverlag, [o.J.].Author in TG Rep: Jacoby, Wilhelm ([link](http://textgridrep.de/browse.html?id=textgrid:qm9f.0))